 In other words, his argument is that if you put money into a 3.7% T-bill right now (here’s my earlier article explaining what a T-bill is and how it works), you’ll basically break even in “real value” over a long period, because inflation plus taxes will eat your gains.

-Problem number one is that your other options are far, far worse.
-Let’s say you instead stuff the cash into your mattress.
+Let’s say that instead of putting money into a T-bill, you stuff the cash into your mattress.
 With inflation at roughly 3%, if you leave that one dollar in your mattress for ten years, it will only have the purchasing power of 74 cents while if you leave it in the T-bill, that dollar will keep its real value over the ten years.
 Even worse is when you spend that money now.
 Almost every consumer purchase you make starts depreciating immediately as soon as you buy it, making the actual spending of the money quite terrible.

 In other words, Blodget is using a debate technique: argument by selective observation, also known as “cherry picking.”
 He’s applying a set of facts to the T-bill, but not applying it to the default state, cash.